RLAlab/rlalab.github.io/content/authors/Maelle Duperray/_index.md

   #- Researchers
 ---

-Hi, I am Maëlle from France.
+Hi, I'm Maëlle from France.
 I am working on phenotypic heterogeneity in clonal yeast populations.
-I am particularly interested in the mechanisms leading to production heterogeneity and how we could manage it to build more efficient microbial cell factories.
-I truly believe that biotechnology can contribute to changes towards a more sustainable future and I love talking and learning about all related subjects.
+I am particularly interested in the mechanisms leading to bioproduction heterogeneity and how we could manage it to build more efficient and robust microbial cell factories.
-I also enjoy dancing, cooking, travelling and spending time out with friends.
+When I’m not in the lab, you’ll probably find me enjoying live music, dancing swing and rock dances or spending time in nature.